hfxnonym/GettingCleaningData_CourseProject/README.md

 The extracted data includes accelerometer and gyroscope signals that were measured in the time and frequency domains, whose source consisted of body or gravity forces that were standardized so as to represent deviations from a mean (no units).
 The authors report that signal magnitudes were derived in time to obtain jerk signals or according to the Euclidean norm; both magnitude types were extracted.

-The extracted data set is collapsed over subjectNumber and activityName and contains the following variables: analysisDomain - time or frequency based dataSource - body or gravity tool - gyroscope or accelerometer magnitude - jerkmagnitude (derived in time) or magnitude (Euclidean) dependentMeasure - mean and standard deviation value - the standardized data averaged over subjectNumber and activityNam
+The extracted data set is collapsed over subjectNumber and activityName and contains the following variables:

+* analysisDomain
+  + time
+  + frequency
+* dataSource
+  + body
+  + gravity
+* tool
+  + gyroscope
+  + accelerometer
+* magnitude
+  + jerkmagnitude (derived in time)
+  + magnitude (Euclidean)
+* dependentMeasure extracted from original data set
+  + mean
+  + standard deviation
+* average
+  + the standardized data averaged over subjectNumber and activityNam

 ***
 ##Script
 *Warning: My R code is inelegant!
 I have never taken computer programming and the only R I know is what I learned in the CourseRA R programming course.
-I know that my code is not efficient or elegant.
+I know that my code is not efficient or pretty.
 But it does accomplish the course goals of retrieving, manipulating, cleaning, and tidying data.
 Sorry if it is painful to read!
 Feedback, tips, and pointers are very welcome.*

 Script name **run_analysis.R**
 >This script does the following.